Cliffold algebras, modular Virasoro vertex operator algebras and Z[1/2]-forms: The -forms of FVOAS

 \section{The $\D$-forms of FVOAS}

-In this section, we present the main result of this paper.
-Namely, any framed vertex operator algebra over $\C$ has a $\D$-form.
+In this section, we present another main result of this paper.
+Namely, any framed vertex operator algebra over $\C$ has a $\D$-form, where $\D=\Z[\frac{1}{2}]$.
 As a result, we can obtain a framed vertex operator algebra over any algebraically closed field whose characteristic is different from $2, 7$ from any framed vertex operator algebra over $\C.$

 Let $V$ be a framed vertex operator algebra over $\C.$ It follows from \cite{DGH} that